RIFTS-UNH/RIFTS-Hardware/antenna-mounts/README.md

 The lid-to-body interface is sealed using:

-* Commercial nitrile rubber O-ring
+- Commercial nitrile rubber O-ring
-* Silicone grease for improved sealing and seating
+- Silicone grease for improved sealing and seating
-* Six M5 stainless steel fasteners with washers and nuts
+- Six M5 stainless steel fasteners with washers and nuts

+The bottom of the housing incorporates an opening for an M16L waterproof cable gland, allowing protected cable routing while maintaining environmental sealing.

 ---